MScholtes/VirtualDesktop/README.md

 **With Windows 11 Insider version again thanks to [NyaMisti](https://github.com/NyaMisty)!**

 **Version 1.11, 2022-11-13**
+**Version 1.12, 2023-03-10**
+- new parameter /ListWindowsOnDesktop - list handles of windows on desktop
+- new parameter /MoveWindowsToDesktop - move windows on desktop to another desktop
+- new parameter /CloseWindowsOnDesktop -  close windows on desktop
+- instead of a desktop name you can use LAST or \*LAST\* to select the last virtual desktop
+- renamed version for Windows 10 1607 to Windows Server 2016
-- renaming for Windows 11 22H2
+- removed version for Windows 10 1803

 (look for a powershell version here: https://github.com/MScholtes/PSVirtualDesktop or here: https://www.powershellgallery.com/packages/VirtualDesktop)

 **With Windows 11 22H2 Microsoft did change the API (COM GUIDs) for accessing the functions for virtual desktops again.
-I provide six versions of virtualdesktop.cs now: virtualdesktop11.cs is for Windows 11, virtualdesktop11-21h2.cs for Windows 11 21H2, virtualdesktopserver2022.cs is for Windows Server 2022, virtualdesktop.cs is for Windows 10 1809 to 22H2, virtualdesktop1803.cs is for Windows 10 1803, virtualdesktop1607.cs is for Windows 10 1607 to 1709 and Windows Server 2016.
+I provide six versions of virtualdesktop.cs now: virtualdesktop11.cs is for Windows 11, virtualdesktop11-21h2.cs for Windows 11 21H2, virtualdesktopserver2022.cs is for Windows Server 2022, virtualdesktop.cs is for Windows 10 1809 to 21H2, virtualdesktop1803.cs is for Windows 10 1803, virtualdesktop1607.cs is for Windows 10 1607 to 1709 and Windows Server 2016.
 Using Compile.bat all executables will be generated.**

 ## Generate:
 Compile with Compile.bat (no visual studio needed, but obviously Windows 10 or 11)